ClubTechPro/techpro.club/Readme.md

     ```sh
     go run main.go
     ```
-    Open a browser and hit `http://localhost:8080`
+    Open a browser and hit `http://localhost:8080`.
+If you want to host the application on your own server, <a href="hosting.md">read this</a>

 <p align="right">(<a href="#top">back to top</a>)</p>